High street vs online: what’s the best way to sell your property?

 We look at some of the pros and cons of high street and online agents to determine which is the best way to sell your property.

-High street or online?
+What’s best: high street or online?

 High street estate agents have been around for many years, with some specialising in a particular area or type of property.
 These are usually well-established, have expert knowledge of properties in the area and are able to offer a more personal service.